 Compare Electricity Plans

-This is the only general electricity tariff available to South Australian residential customers.
-Tariff 110, sometimes referred to as ‘domestic’, ‘peak’ or ‘anytime’, is a block rate tariff, meaning the price you pay for electricity depends on how much you actually use.
+This tariff is known by many names, including ‘single rate’, ‘flat rate’, ‘domestic’, ‘peak’ or ‘anytime’.
+This tariff is currently the most common among South Australian residential customers.
+On this tariff, the price you pay for electricity will typically change depending on how much electricity you use.
 Often, but not always, the price of electricity increases with each block of usage.

 An example of South Australia electricity usage pricing structure

-Be sure to look at the number and size of usage blocks when comparing retailers in South Australia, because picking the wrong pricing structure for your home could prove incredibly costly.
+The Domestic Light/Power tariff can vary somewhat in both its structure and rates from retailer to retailer, making it a bit tricky to compare prices.
+Fortunately, Canstar Blue does the calculations for you with our price comparison tool (above).
+If you want to compare rates directly however, then check each retailer’s energy price factsheets.
+Be sure to look at the number and size of usage blocks when comparing retailers in South Australia as picking the wrong pricing structure for your home could prove incredibly costly.

 The nature of pricing blocks like this means the electricity provider that works out cheapest for one type of household could be different to the cheapest option for another household with different usage habits.
 Put simply, if you don’t use much power, look for the cheapest initial usage blocks you can find.
 If you use lots of power, pay particular attention to the costs of higher usage blocks.